acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Middle layers: sections of basketballs, shadows, court lines
 - Late layers: complete basketballs, partial occlusions, ball in motion

+**Why this matters for basketball detection**: Convolutions allow our model to learn hierarchical features relevant to basketballs.
+From simple edges in early layers to complete basketball patterns in later layers, this hierarchy of features enables robust detection despite variations in appearance, lighting, and background.

 ### 4.3 Pooling: Simplifying Representations

 Pooling reduces the spatial dimensions, making computation more efficient: